-How to integrate EDA tools to enable interoperability and ease of use has been a very time-consuming and difficult job.
-Conventionally, each tool comes with some unique and simple set of commands for interactive use such as Sis[1], Vis[2], and Magic[3], but it lacks a full programming capability of a scripting language.
-It discourages deeper exploration to the system underlying functionality.
+How to integrate EDA tools to enable interoperability and ease of use has been a very time-consuming and complicated job.
+Conventionally, each tool comes with a unique and simple set of commands for interactive use such as Sis[12], Vis[8], and Magic[5], but it lacks full programming capability of a scripting language.
+Also, it discourages further exploration to the underlying system functionality.
 Not only the code is hard to reuse, but also rapid prototyping of a new algorithm is impossible.
 A new algorithm may still take years to develop, which has to start from scratch and struggles between various formats.
-In this paper, we study and address how to easily integrate those application program interface(API)'s into most popular scripting languages such as Tcl[4] and Perl[5].
-This enables a full scripting or programming language capability into a tool, and most important of all, any tool can be inter-operated over a uniform platform on an API level.
+In this paper, we study and address how to easily integrate those application program interface(API)'s into most popular scripting languages such as Tcl[10] or Perl[13].
+This enables a full scripting or programming language capability into a tool, and most important of all, any tool can be interoperated over a uniform platform on an API level.
 Rapid prototyping of a new algorithm thus becomes much easier and faster.
 It also promotes software reuse.
-Many existing extension packages for the scripting languages can be therefore integrated such as Tk[4] for graphic user interface(GUI), and CPAN collection[6] for various Perl applications.
+Many existing extension packages for the scripting languages can be therefore integrated such as Tk[10] for graphic user interface(GUI), and CPAN collection[4] for various Perl applications.
 From a standpoint of high software quality, this approach also provides a very good vehicle for comprehensive testing of each API in an EDA tool.

-1 Introduction
+1. Introduction

-Scripting languages such as Perl and Tcl[7] are well-suited for a high level programming job and system integration.
-The code required for a same task is usually less by a factor of 5 to 10X [7] compared with a system programming language such as C/C++ or Java.
-However, it is not efficient or optimal for performance oriented task, for which the traditional system programming languages can work very well.
-One approach naturally combines a scripting language at the top and uses the dedicated and optimized algorithm engine from system programming languages for the underlying structure.
+Scripting languages such as Perl and Tcl[11] are wellsuited for high level programming and system integration.
+The code required for a same task is usually less by a factor of 5X to 10X [11] compared with a system programming language such as C/C++ or Java.
+However, it is not efficient or optimal for performance oriented tasks, for which the traditional system programming languages can work very well.
+One approach naturally combines a scripting language at the top layer and uses dedicated and optimized algorithm engines from system programming languages for the underlying structures.
 This approach is very powerful, flexible, and easy for scripting or rapid prototyping of an application system.
-For EDA tools, as they are often characterized as an efficient core engine optimized for performance based on a system programming language, it lacks the ability to integrate with the other existing systems, or has a poor programming, scripting or customization capability.
+For EDA tools, as they are often characterized as an efficient core engine optimized for performance based on a system programming language, it often lacks the ability to integrate with the other existing systems, or has poor programming, scripting or customization capability.
 We propose an approach to fast linking EDA tools with scripting languages using an interface wrapper generator.
-A possible system configuration may be as shown in Fig.1, where a scripting language is used to integrate or "glue"
+A possible system configuration is shown in Fig.1, where a scripting language is used to integrate or "glue" tools together, providing full programming capability to end-users.
+All of tools are dynamically loadable, that is to say, one can choose components based on the task need, and tool vendors can develop their own application system independently and hook it up later, or even create revisions without affecting the system integrity.

-Figure 1: Tools Integration by a Scripting Language
+Figure 1.
+Integration of Tools by a Scripting Language